Monday, April 2, 2012

 The project results concludes:

 “It is important to note in this context that in a common effort vast stretches of the desert were marked at large scale and thereby integrated into the cultural domain of the valley-based society.
 Thus, like never before or later, the hostile desert was converted into dynamic and vibrant cultural space.
 However, the geoglyphs bear not only integrative, but also competitive elements.
 Visibility studies clearly show that intervisibility was an important aspect in geoglyph placement and order.
 Though the geoglyphs themselves were usually not easily discernable from neighboring sites, posts erected on them and people moving around them certainly were.
 Geoglyph sites therefore assumed a stage-like function, and group activity upon them raised awareness of group identity among members as well as outsiders.
 Thus, geoglyphs played an important role in defining group status.
 At the same time, geoglyph-related activity was somehow independent of changing societal circumstances down in the valleys.
 Distribution patterns of geoglyph sites proved to be much more stable than that of settlements, cemeteries and other cultural features.
 All in all, geoglyphs can literally be understood as common ground for all members of Nasca society.”
-[3]
+[3]I highly recommend people reading over this report.
+I’m not sure what Von Daniken found fault in beside his paranoid ramblings about how he wasn’t allowed to walk all over the sites whenever he wanted.
+Besides, the technology they used to photography the areas is pretty cool.

 So in my own conclusion, though you’ll never find a scientist willing to say that the Nasca lines are without a doubt simply cultural and ceremonial in nature, the research speaks for itself.
 Even the original hypothesis by Reiche merely suggested the glyphs were aligned with seasonal constellations and celestial activity, she never went as far as to suggest more than simple utility.